KadenMc/PreprocessingHTR/README.md

 Once we've separated the document into lines, we must segment it into words.
 Currently, there are two methods being used to separate lines.

 The first can be seen in the below images as the blue, vertical divider.
-It is based on taking column sums of the image's pixel values, finding gaps of values (i.e. runs of near 0) and classifying a gap as a space is large enough.
+It is based on taking column sums of the image's pixel values, finding gaps of values (i.e. runs of near 0) and classifying a gap as a space that is 'large enough'.
 This is no simple task, since gaps within some words are larger than the gaps between words - take the " 's " in "Valentine's", which was incorrectly identified as a space.

 The second method can be seen in the below images as the green divider, and was inspired by the fact that some vertical gaps are made very small (or non-existent) due to slanted lettering.
 This addresses this short-coming of the first method, and in general, this method is better, however it does miss some spaces, as in the 5th line between 'Today' and 'is'.